saravanabalagi/vae_collection/README.md

     .

 exp_params:
+  dataset: 'celeba'
-  data_path: "<path to the celebA dataset>"
+  data_path: '<path to the celebA dataset>'
+  num_workers_dataloader: 6   # Number of parallel workers for loading (and augmenting) data
   img_size: 64                # Models are designed to work for this size
-  batch_size: 64  # Better to have a square number
+  batch_size: 144             # Better to have a square number
   LR: 0.005
   weight_decay:
     .         # Other arguments required for training, like scheduler etc.